geoneo1/SimpleWebcomicTheme/README.md

 ###Overview

-- Turn your blog into a _webcomic_ in just a few clicks.
+- Turn your Tumblr blog into a _webcomic_ in just a few clicks.
 - Fully customize your content's width, choosing from _two_ layouts.
 - Select from a wide range of header styles, with the option change your header’s height and upload a logo image.
 - Easily add custom pages, links to your social media pages, and setup site-tracking and a commenting system.